 In the foreground of this image, you can see black lines running down from the mesa.
 These are volcanic lava tubes, now exposed by millions of years of erosion.
 On top of the mesa, you can see the black rocks from the original volcanic eruptions.

-In the image below, the bright yellow hilltop of East Cedar Mountain overlooks a line of volcanic “neck” remnants which stand, towering above the reddish desert floor of Mussentuchit Flat.
+In the image below, the bright yellow hilltop of East Cedar Mountain overlooks a line of volcanic “neck” remnants that stand, towering above the reddish desert floor of Mussentuchit Flat.
 In this image lensed of the area north of Capitol Reef and the Moroni Slopes, you can clearly see the remains of a line of small volcanic eruptions, once buried under the ground, erosion has exposed these towering black volcanic “necks” or “throats”.

 A volcanic plug also called a volcanic neck or lava neck is a volcanic object created when magma hardens within a vent on an active volcano.
 When present, a plug can cause an extreme build-up of pressure if rising volatile-charged magma is trapped beneath it, and this can sometimes lead to an explosive eruption.

 Glacial erosion can lead to exposure of the plug on one side, while a long slope of material remains on the opposite side.
 Such landforms are called crag and tail.
 If a plug is preserved, erosion may remove the surrounding rock while the erosion-resistant plug remains, producing a distinctive upstanding landform as in this set of stratified walls and plugs surrounding the remains of a giant volcanic site above.